 I have a feeling there will be a handful of recipes that I make for this challenge that I won't love and that I won't recommend, but this was not one of them.
 This was, again, awesome.
 I'm getting repetitive, sorry.

 Start out by cutting 2 slices of ham into strips.
-(I used 3 slices because I am a huge ham lover.)
+(I used 3 slices because I have a slight love affair with ham.)

 Slice enough shallots to fill 1/2 cup (or slice a few green onions if you forget to buy shallots).